Jezreel Valley: State of Israel

-The Jezreel Valley is a green fertile plain covered with fields of wheat, watermelon, melon, oranges, white beans, cowpeas, chickpeas, green beans, cotton, sunflowers and corn, as well as grazing tracts for multitudes of sheep and cattle.
-The area is governed by the Jezreel Valley Regional Council.
-The Max Stern College of Emek Yizreel and the Emek Medical Center are located in the valley.
 In 2006, the Israeli Transportation Ministry and Jezreel Valley Regional Council announced plans to build an international airport near Megiddo but the project was shelved due to environmental objections.

 Archaeological excavations

 Archaeological sites in the Jezreel Valley are currently excavated and coordinated by the Jezreel Valley Regional Project.

 In 2021, archaeologist from Israel Antiquities Authority (IAA) led by researchers Tzachi Lang and Kojan Haku found in the village of Et Taiyiba an engraved stone from the late 5th century from the frame of an entrance door of a church, with a Greek inscription.
-The inscription reads “Christ born of Mary.
+The inscription reads, "Christ born of Mary.
 This work of the most God-fearing and pious bishop [Theodo]sius and the miserable Th[omas] was built from the foundation.
-Whoever enters should pray for them.”
+Whoever enters should pray for them."
 According to archaeologist Dr. Walid Atrash, Theodosius was one of the first Christian bishops and this church was the first evidence of the Byzantine church’s existence in the village of Et Taiyiba.